Shanti Mantras

-The Shanti Mantras, or "Peace" or Pancha Shanti mantras, are Hindu prayers for peace (shanti) found in the Upanishads.
+The Shanti Mantras, or Pancha Shanti mantras, are Hindu prayers for peace (shanti) found in the Upanishads.
 Generally, they are recited at the beginning and end of religious rituals and discourses.

-Shanti Mantras are invoked in the beginning of some topics of Upanishads.
-They are supposed to calm the mind and environment of the reciter.
-Reciting them is also believed to be removing any obstacles for the task being started.
+Shanti Mantras are invoked in the beginning of some topics of the Upanishads.
+They are believed to calm the mind and the environment of the reciter.

-Shanti Mantras always end with the sacred syllable om (auṃ) and three utterances of the word "shanti" which means "peace".
-The reason for uttering three times is for calming and removing obstacles in the three realms:
+Shanti Mantras always end with the sacred syllable om (auṃ) and three utterances of the word "shanti", which means "peace".
+The reason for the three utterances is regarded to be for the removal of obstacles in the following three realms: